johnspray74/ReactiveCalculator/README.md

     1. If you get a pop up asking "How do you want to open this file?" select either "Microsoft Visual Studio Version Selector" Or "Visual Studio 2019"
     ![Version_Selector](/images/Version_Selector.PNG)

 7. Press F5 to run the default application which is the latest version of the calculator.
 The calculator uses a package which it should get from Nuget automatically.
-If you get an error about a package missing, try right cliking on the solution in Solution Explorer the Restore Nuget packages.
-If that fails, the are instruction below to manually install the needed package to the solution.
+If you get an error about a package missing, try right cliking on the solution in Solution Explorer, then Restore Nuget packages.
+If that fails, there are instructions below to manually install the needed package from Nuget.

 8. If you want to view or change the diagrams, install Xmind from https://www.xmind.net/xmind2020/